-But even then, the Bible tells us, God is slow to anger.
+But even then, the Bible tells us that God is slow to anger.
 In spite of this, Ahab set out on a sustained pursuit of evil, and “He did more to provoke the Lord to anger than all the kings of Israel who were before him.”

 In his days, Hiel of Bethel built Jericho.
 1 Kings 16:34

 What is the significance of this?
 Back in the book of Joshua, we read about the mighty act of God in which he caused the walls of Jericho to fall down.
 After that great victory, Joshua gave an instruction from God that no one was to rebuild the city…

 “Cursed before the Lord be the man who rises up and rebuilds this city,

 Jericho.
 At the cost of his firstborn shall he lay its foundation, and at

 the cost of his youngest son shall he set up its gates.”
 Joshua 6:26

 Nothing could be clearer than this.
 There is a commandment of God not to rebuild this city: “Any man who rebuilds this city will be cursed before the Lord.”
 God says, “On no account is anyone to rebuild this city.”

 But what does a man like Ahab care about that?
 “Old documents, written hundreds of years ago, about a city whose walls fell down at the blowing of trumpets.
 Who believes that anymore?”
 Ahab had turned from giving any weight to the Word of God.
 There was money to be made in a place like Jericho, so Ahab commissioned this man Hiel to rebuild the city.